-As someone in touch with his feminine side — a man who’s not afraid to parade a brace of miniature schnauzers past lunching roofers — I welcome the pastel blue Kimber Bel Air into the pantheon of pocket pistols.
-But getting to grips with the Miami Vice color scheme-compatible gun reveals an immediate problem: it’s slicker than a greased pig hurtling down a Slip ‘N Slide.
+As someone in touch with his feminine side — a man who’s not afraid to parade a brace of miniature schnauzers past lunching roofers — I welcome the pastel blue Kimber Bel Air into the pantheon of concealed-carry pocket pistols.
+But getting to grips with the Miami Vice color scheme-compatible handgun reveals an immediate problem: It’s slicker than a greased pig hurtling down a Slip ‘N Slide.

 To be fair, that’s true for the majority of mouse guns (although I’ve seen Jerry Miculek knock the antenna off a grasshopper at 50 yards using a Smith & Wesson snubbie).
 In that sense, the Bel Air is like all its competitors, only more so.

 Practicing with this pistol takes it toll.
 The Bel Air’s frame-mounted safety dug into my thumb and gouged out a bloody keepsake.
 At the same time, my hand slipped down the two-finger Bel Air’s smooth ‘n shiny micro handle.
 After the first shot, my middle finger was holding on for dear life underneath the grip — right on a sharp edge at the bottom of the mag well.
 Although it wasn’t a bloody encounter, it was neither pleasant nor productive.